vilicvane/clime/README.md

 ];
 ```

-Further more, those definition entries also allow you to add aliases or filename for a subcommand:
+Further more, those definition entries also allow you to add aliases for a subcommand:

 ```ts
 import { SubcommandDefinition } from 'clime';